JS2 block viewer

 • If we do mutliple things to all of the values (say we have one loop adding them, and one loop printing them), we will need to change all of the places any time we add new values.

-Instead we have to group the data together using a data structure ๐Ÿงถ ๐Ÿงถ data structure A data structure is a collection of data and functions that can be applied to manipulate the data.
+Instead we have to group the data together using a data structure ๐Ÿงถ ๐Ÿงถ data structure A data structure is a collection of data.
+It may have functions that can be applied to access or manipulate the data.

 ๐Ÿ“ˆ Check progress